How to Prepare Radio Scripts for Production

 like an upside down "T".

-In other cases, you may wish to fade out the cue under the dialogue.
-Indicate
+In other cases, you may wish to fade out the cue under the dialogue (Notated

-that fade with a wavy vertical line--like an "S".
+the instruction to fade with a wavy vertical line--like an wavy "S".
 Repeat this procedure for all music cues

-telephone filters are required for the program.
+telephone filters are required.
 If they are used, read through the

 script looking for production notes about filters or reverbs and also for